“We need discernment in what we see and what we hear and what we believe.” Charles R. Swindoll

 Or perhaps she perceived that she needed time away from the prying eyes of the world in that season of her life to protect her seed.
 But, whatever the case maybe, Elizabeth employed the powerful tool of discernment in that season of her life to shield her miracle and protect her seed.

 Mothers are naturally perceptive by nature and that intuitiveness seems to come alive more in motherhood.
 However, your relationship with God and an awareness of the presence and work of the Holy Spirit in your life as a mother can be a game changer in your motherhood journey.
 You get to partner with God as you raise your children.
-The Holy Spirit opens your eyes to see and your ears to hear things beyond the natural.
+The Holy Spirit can open your eyes to see and your ears to hear things beyond the natural.
 And if you can ask your heavenly father, he will give you a discerning heart.

 Here are 5 Good Reasons Why You Need a Discerning Heart as a Mother.